Swarnima1857/week7_database_assignment/Readme.md

 # Week 7 Assignment

-# Embed vs Reference Justification
+# Schema Design with Embed vs Reference Justification

 - **Embed** when the data is bounded in size, always read together with its parent, and doesn't need to be queried independently.